andrewevans0102/overwatch-challenge/README.md

 ## Slack Integeration
 - The project includes a `slack integration` for team members.
 Once you get registered, one of the admins can send you an invite to the slack channel.
 - The application uses Fireabase Cloud Functions to emit slack notifications (1) when users are registered and (2) when activities are created
-- The slack webhooks are also defined within the hosted project and are also environment variables in the open source repo
-- If you want to creat your own webhooks or use these, please contact the repo owner for more information

 ## Running Locally
 - ```npm run frontend-serve``` runs the frontend angular application locally